Venue: Commonwealth Bank, 180 Ann Street, Brisbane

 With committed developments, capacity is expected to grow by 51,000 rooms by 2030, but we will still be significantly short - and that is in addition to the housing crisis.

-If tourist accommodation can be modified to permanent housing, then the MMC industry can help resolve two issues at once.
+If tourist accommodation can be modified to permanent housing, can the MMC industry can help resolve two issues at once?